HERA-Team/hera_mc/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] Schema change (any change to the SQL tables)
 - [ ] New feature without schema change (non-breaking change which adds functionality)
+- [ ] Change associated with a change in redis structure
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)
 - [ ] Version change
 - [ ] Build or continuous integration change